-2.6 COMPILATION AND ANALYSIS OF EXISTING DATA - OHIO RIVER
+2.6.
+COMPILATION AND ANALYSIS OF EXISTING DATA - OHIO RIVER

 This section presents a detailed description of the physical characteristics of the Ohio River Region of the CSS.
-Presented herein is an overview of the collections system mapping, an overview of the pipe network, major interceptors, all pumping stations and a description of the individual CSOs.
+The narrative summaries described are from the 2009 LTCP.
+The general descriptions are still relatively accurate.
+New AAOV information for the current CSOs can be found in Chapter 3.
+Presented herein is an overview of the collections system mapping, an overview of the pipe network, major interceptors, all pumping stations, and a description of the individual CSOs.